-Certificates that are Issued under this CPS assert one or more of the certificate policy OIDs in Table 1, below.
+Certificates that are Issued under this CPS assert one or more of the certificate policy OIDs in Table 1, provided in the subsection to follow.
 For each named Certificate, one or more Certificate Types may be Issued, depending the use case and Subscriber requirements.
 Certificate Types indicate a Certificate function such as Signing Certificate, Encryption Certificate or Card Authentication Certificate.
 Each individual Certificate Type asserts a unique policy in the form of a certificate policy OID under this CP.